 ALBERT W. HARRIS, Professor of Clinical Neurology and Psychiatry.
 FRANK H. LUTON, Assistant Professor of Psychiatry.
 W. Scott Farmer, Instructor in Clinical Psychiatry.
 HENRY B. BRACKIN, Assistant in Clinical Psychiatry.
-J. PILMOOR GILBERT, Assistant in Clinical Psychiatry.
+J. PILMOOR GILBERT, Assistant in Clinical Phychiatry.
 LUTHER S. LOVE, Assistant in Clinical Psychiatry.

-1. PSYCHOBIOLOGY.
+1. Psychobiology.
 The course is given to furnish a basis for the study of psychiatry.
 Each student makes an exhaustive study of his own personality and learns by his own reactions to recognize more clearly the meanings of behavior as seen in his patients.
 An attempt is made to inject a sense of the need for keeping in mind the influence of personality and experience on the patient's behavior, and for thinking in terms of total reactions rather than in part.

 An opportunity is given for the student to become familiar with the methods and descriptive terms used in the study of behavior.

-One hour a week during the third trimester of the second year.
+Eleven lectures during the first trimester of the first year.